mahmoodhamdi/daily_challenge/README.md

 - 2 <= nums.length <= 30,000
 - -2^31 <= nums[i] <= 2^31 - 1
-- Each integer in nums will appear twice, only two integers will appear once.
+- Each integer in `nums` will appear twice, only two integers will appear once.

 ### Solution Explanation

 To solve this problem with a linear runtime complexity and using only constant extra space, we can use bitwise operations.
 Here’s a step-by-step explanation:

-1. **XOR All Elements**:
-   - XOR all the elements in the array.
-This operation will give us the XOR of the two unique elements, because the XOR of two identical elements is 0, and the XOR of any number with 0 is the number itself.
+1. **Calculate XOR of All Elements**: Compute the XOR of all the elements in the array.
+The result will be the XOR of the two unique elements because the XOR of two identical elements is 0.
-   - Example: For the array `[1, 2, 1, 3, 2, 5]`, XORing all elements results in `3 ^ 5`.

-2. **Find a Set Bit**:
-   - Find any set bit (bit with value 1) in the XOR result.
-This set bit helps us distinguish between the two unique elements, as it indicates that the two unique elements differ at that bit position.
+2. **Find a Set Bit**: Find any set bit (1-bit) in the result.
+This bit is set in one of the two unique numbers but not both.
-   - Example: For `3 ^ 5 = 6` (binary `110`), the rightmost set bit is `10` (or `2` in decimal).

-3. **Divide Elements into Two Groups**:
-   - Divide all the elements into two groups based on the set bit found in step 2.
-One group will have the elements with that bit set, and the other group will have the elements with that bit not set.
+3. **Divide Elements into Two Groups**: Divide all elements into two groups based on the set bit.
+XOR the elements in each group separately.
+The result will be the two unique numbers.
-   - Example: For the set bit `2`, the array `[1, 2, 1, 3, 2, 5]` is divided into `[2, 2, 3]` and `[1, 1, 5]`.

-4. **XOR Elements in Each Group**:
-   - XORing all elements in each group separately will cancel out the elements that appear twice, leaving only the unique elements.
-   - Example: XORing `[2, 2, 3]` results in `3` and XORing `[1, 1, 5]` results in `5`.

-For the full solution code, refer to the [`single_number_III.dart`](single_number_III.dart) file.
+You can find the implementation in the [single_number_III.dart](./single_number_III.dart) file.

 ## June 1: Score of a String